parmegv/leap_doc/docs/design/soledad.md

   * Transaction log.
   * Conflict log.
   * Synchronization log.
-  * Indexes.
 * Mapping the U1DB API to CouchDB API.

 **Classes**

 * `CouchDatabase`: A backend used by Soledad Server to store data in CouchDB.
 * `CouchSyncTarget`: Just a target for syncing with Couch database.
-* `CouchServerState`: Inteface of the WSGI server with the CouchDB backend.
+* `CouchServerState`: Interface of the WSGI server with the CouchDB backend.

 WSGI Server
 -----------------------------------------

-The U1DB server reference implementation provides for an HTTP api backed by SQLite databases (of minimal usefulness in production environment!).
+The U1DB server reference implementation provides for an HTTP API backed by SQLite databases.
 Soledad extends this with token-based auth HTTP access to CouchDB databases.

-* Soledad makes use of @twistd@ from Twisted API to serve its WSGI application.
+* Soledad makes use of `twistd` from Twisted API to serve its WSGI application.
 * Authentication is done by means of a token.
 * Soledad implements a WSGI middleware in server side that:
   * Uses the provided token to verify read and write access to each user's private databases and write access to the shared recovery database.